-The Corporation of St. George is responsible for administering all aspect of the Town.
+The Corporation of St. George's is responsible for administering all aspect of the Town.

-Our services include garbage collection, street sweeping, maintaining the numerous parks and providing flushing water to residents and businesses alike.
+Our services include garbage collection, street sweeping, maintaining the numerous parks, and port management.

 The Municipalities Amendment Act of 2013 changed the structure of Corporation to One Mayor and Eight Councillors.
 The administration team is lead by the Secretary who is supported by the Supervisor of Works, Administrative Staff and Work Staff.